 Accelera belongs to Gerard Blanco Capell, hereinafter referred to as the “Company” or “we”.
-The Company respects your privacy rights and recognizes the importance of protecting the Personal Data (as defined below) provided by you.
+The Company respects your privacy rights and recognizes the importance of protecting the Personal Data (as defined below) you provide to us.

-The data controller for the processing of personal data through the websites accelera.site, accelera.autoptimize.com or wso.shortpixel.com (the “Website”) is Gerard Blanco Capell and can be contacted at firstname.lastname@example.org
+The data controller of the processing of personal data through the website accelera.site (“Accelera” or the “Website”) is Gerard Blanco Capell and can be contacted at email@example.com.

 1. General information

 Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC – the GDPR – is the European law that regulates the data protection processing operations performed through the Website.

 - “User/you” -> the individual or entity who purchased the Website Speed-Up Audit, Autoptimize Expert Configuration, Complete Speed Optimization or any other service on the Website;

 - “Visitor” -> the individual or entity who visits the Website without purchasing a Website Speed-Up Audit, Autoptimize Expert Configuration, Complete Speed Optimization or any other service on the Website;

 - “Third Parties”: other companies and the services they provide to us.

 - “Data Subject”: any identified or identifiable, directly or indirectly, natural person.
 The Users and Visitors defined above may act as Data Subjects if they are an identified or identifiable natural person.